IBM/cloud-native-starter/workshop/00-prerequisites.md

 2. Virtual Box

-You can also use a VirtualBox with for example [Ubuntu](https://www.osboxes.org/ubuntu/) to install the tools.
+You can also use a VirtualBox to install the tools with [Ubuntu](https://www.osboxes.org/ubuntu/), for example.

-To verfiy the major prerequisites on your machine, you can execute following bash script on your machine.
+To verfiy the major prerequisites on your machine, you can execute following bash script.

 ```sh
 $ git clone https://github.com/IBM/cloud-native-starter.git